nrhevu/VHAC-track-ds/README.md

 ## Project Structure

-Make sure to download all file and map to this project structure to reproduce the result
+Make sure to download all file and map to this project structure to reproduce the result.
+The SELFRec source code can be found in this repo: https://github.com/Coder-Yu/SELFRec/

 ```shell
 .